 Even with the modifications it still takes something to complete the course (it was the fences now it is the jockeys being told to pull up when beaten - nine were pulled up in the closing stages in 2017).
-So for 2017 here is a tribute to those brave brave horses that quietly completed to cross the line, sometimes a very long way behind - sometimes even when the winner was half way on his way to the winners enclosure.
-Some last places runners in particular caught my eye.
+So for 2017 here is a tribute to those brave brave horses that quietly completed to cross the line, sometimes a very long way behind - sometimes even when the winner was in the winners enclosure.
+Some last placed runners in particular caught my eye.

 1960 - SKATEALONG (8th) - RR Harrison (66-1)

 1961 - IRISH COFFEE (14th) - J.Magee (50-1)